qwdsx/wea/README.md

-## CLI application that displays current weather
+## CLI app that displays current weather

 An API key is needed from http://api.openweathermap.org/